RainaBatwing/pinknet/README.md

 ]
 ```

-which are acknowledged by a raw message type 'stream.ack'
+which are acknowledged by a raw message type 21

 ```json
 [